neuralnex/legionX/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+The Apache License 2.0 is a permissive license that allows you to:
+- Use the software for any purpose
+- Modify the software
+- Distribute the software
+- Distribute modified versions
+- Use the software commercially
+- Use the software privately
+- Use patent claims licensed to the user

+For more information about the Apache License 2.0, visit [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## 🙏 Acknowledgments